ShuxinD/pr-pm-adrd-pd-survival/README.md

-# The association between PR, PM and first hospitalization with ADRD
+# The association between PR, PM and first hospitalization with ADRD / PD

 ### study population